ayechanst/speedrun-eth-guide/dex-guide.md

 ## Checkpoint 2: Reserves ⚖️

 We want to create an automatic market where our contract will hold reserves of both ETH and 🎈 Balloons.
 These reserves will provide liquidity that allows anyone to swap between the assets.
+Let's start with declaring our `totalLiquidity` and the `liquidity` of each user of our DEX!

 <details markdown='1'><summary>🦉 Guiding Questions</summary>

 1. How do we declare a variable that represents an amount of ETH?
 We don't have to assign it a value just yet.
-2. What data structure represents the relation between keys and values, addresses and liquidity?
+2. What data structure represents the relation between keys and values (addresses and liquidity, users and ETH)??

 <details markdown='1'><summary>👩🏽‍🏫 Solution Code</summary>